A Guide for Officers and Employees in the Executive Branch of State Government

 Entertainment worth up to $500 in a calendar year.
 (Entertainment includes, for example, sports events and concerts.)
 The lobbyist providing the entertainment must be present for the event.

 Gifts, other than awards and mementos, that together do not exceed $500 in value during a calendar year.
 [Note: "gifts" here does not include food, entertainment, transportation, or lodging.]

 Awards and mementos worth not more than $500.
 This is not an annual cap, but a cap on the value of each individual award or memento.

 Travel and lodging in connection with a fact-finding trip or to a seminar or conference at which you are providing services, such as speaking, and the services are more than perfunctory.
 Any lobbyist who is providing travel or lodging must be present at the event.

-Note: You can find out if someone is a registered lobbyist by calling the disclosure filings section of the Ethics Commission at 512-463-5800 or by going to www.ethics.state.tx.us/dfs/search_LOBBY.html on the Internet.
+Note: You can find out if someone is a registered lobbyist by going to our website and doing a search.